Antonio-1319/Pneumonia-detection-spark-vit/README.md

     pip install -r requirements.txt
     ```
 3.  **Execute the Notebook:**
-    Open `Final_Project_V3.ipynb` in Google Colab or a local Jupyter environment.
+    Open `Final_project_L_Cano_A_Gil.ipynb` in Google Colab or a local Jupyter environment.
 You will need a `kaggle.json` API token to download the dataset automatically.

 ---